 1st or 2nd class honours degree.

-Students with other qualifications may be admitted to the course via Accreditation of Prior Learning (APL) procedures.
+Students with other qualifications may be admitted to the course, please contact the Enquiry Centre for further details.

 To be eligible to study this module you should be a serving teacher currently working in school.